-Looking forward, it is assumed that the revenue sources will remain relatively neutral.
+Looking forward, it is assumed that the revenue sources will remain relatively stable.
 The recent federal transportation funding bill, Fixing America's Surface Transportation (FAST) Act continues to allocated funds to transit through the Section 5307 and Section 5311 programs using the same formulas.

-The above chart assumes that federal funding as well as funding from other sources remain the same.
-To be conservative, a 15% increase in fare revenue is assumed3.
-To make up for the remaining costs, the general fund amount is assumed to increase 5% to cover operations of the recommended system.
+The above chart assumes that federal funding will increase approximately 15% with the increase in vehicle revenue hours for the additional service.
+Funding from other sources was assumed to remain the same.
+The comparison also accounts for the costs for paratransit to remain the same.
+A 20% increase in fare revenue is assumed4.
+To make up for the remaining costs, the general fund amount is assumed to increase 10% to cover operations of the recommended system.

-The City of Montgomery is committed to providing the current funding levels with the potential for small increases to improve local mobility in a cost effective manner.
-The recommended system provides significant increase in ridership and connectivity for a small increase in overall costs and required local funding.
+The City of Montgomery is committed to providing the current funding levels with the potential for small increases to improve local mobility in a costeffective manner.
+The recommended system provides an increase in ridership and connectivity for a small increase in overall costs and required local funding.

 Finally, this system cost estimate accounts only for operations costs.
 The initial roll-out headways can be completed with the existing fleet.
 However, future improvements to the fleet and frequency of service will require an additional annual investment in new vehicles.
 Each vehicle costs approximately \$400,000.
-Leveraging federal funds for capital, this would require a local match of 20%, totaling \$80,000 per vehicle.

-$^{^3}$ The model predicts a 35% increase in unlinked trips.
-The 15% accounts for free transfers as well as any reduced fare tickets and monthly passes.
+4 The model projected between 17% and 32%increase in unlinked trips.
+The 20% accounts for free transfers as well as any reduced fare tickets and monthly passes and to be conservative.